sdiehl/wiwinwlh/tutorial.md

 Writer Monad
 ------------

-The reader monad lets us emit a lazy stream of values from within a monadic context.
+The writer monad lets us emit a lazy stream of values from within a monadic context.

 ```haskell
 tell :: w -> Writer w ()